 Developing a meditation practice is one of the ways to start cultivating connection with the true nature of reality, with the real us, and with higher states of consciousness.
 As we dive into the vastness of our being, we begin to get a taste of our essential nature and a deeper connection with the universe.
 This new expanded awareness of ourselves allows the seven degrees of enlightenment to unfold naturally and effortlessly.

 Teresa Long is the Director of Chopra Center University.
-She oversees all of the Chopra Center’s teacher trainings and certification courses and is the worldwide liaison to our global network of more than 1,500 certified instructors.
-Teresa is the daily touch point along their journey to become certified instructors, and her nurturing team is their support system once they have become certified.
+She oversees all of the Chopra Center's teacher trainings and certification courses and is the worldwide liaison to our global network of more than 1,500 certified instructors.
+Teresa is the daily touch point along their journey to become certified instructors, and her nurturing team is their support system once they have been certified.